 Designed specifically for kids

-This £79.99 / $99.95 Fitbit is the first to be specifically designed for kids, so is the most obvious choice.
+This £69.99 / $69.95 Fitbit is the successor to the first Fitbit to be specifically designed for kids, so is the most obvious choice.
 It has a simple, tough design and straps specifically for small wrists with a slim display for the time and basic readouts.

 It’s showerproof and the battery should last for five days, meaning your kids can wear it all through the school week to keep an eye on their exercise (and making sure they go to bed when you turn the light off!).